ra-kiss/bsp6-expense-tracker/README.md

 - [ ] Display warnings when the savings goal is not on track (e.g. insufficient funds to meet the savings goal)
 - [ ] Warnings should be visible on all pages: it should be a persistent notification
 - [x] Allow users to see how much they have saved so far comparatively to the goal
+- [x] Allow users to sort projects by completion
+- [ ] (Optionally) Allow users to filter projects by currency

 ### Currencies
-- [ ] Display live comparison values w.r.t main currency for all currencies
+- [ ] Display comparison values w.r.t main currency for all currencies
 - [ ] Allow user to add custom currency with custom exchange rate w.r.t. their chosen main currency
-- [ ] (Optionally) Allow user to filter currencies
+- [ ] (Optionally) Allow user to filter currencies by custom/default
+- [ ] (Optionally) Allow users to sort currencies by value

 ### Options
 - [ ] Set or change main currency
-- [ ] Add or remove categories
+- [x] Add or remove categories
 - [ ] Allow export and importing of transactions, savings goals, and custom currencies
 - [ ] (Optionally) Implement PIN for security
 - [ ] (Optionally) Add language preference